 - Any school in England and Wales can offer a School Direct (salaried) place.
 Only those schools in areas of high deprivation and with high levels of students on free school meals can offer Teach First places.
 Grammar schools and high performing schools are excluded from the Teach First scheme.

 - School Direct (salaried) places are offered often when a school knows that it is likely to have a gap in their timetable which they will need to fill in the future.
-Teach First schools are normally those that have been or are in challenging circumstances and find it hard to recruit and retain good teachers:- Do not necessarily be put off by this as schools that are turning around can be a great place to train.
+Teach First schools are normally those that have been or are in challenging circumstances and often find it hard to recruit and retain good teachers:- Do not necessarily be put off by this as schools that are turning around can be a great place to train.
 The advice is to look carefully at the latest Ofsted inspection reports and visit the school in order to judge the atmosphere there and get a “feel” for the support mechanisms in place to help you develop.

 - A School Direct (salaried) placement is a one year training programme that often leads, should you and the school wish, to a full time position at the end of the training year at your home school.
 Teach First is a two year programme in which trainees are obliged to stay at their home school for their NQT year at least.
 You still qualify as a teacher after the first year.